How to Spend 3 Days in Madrid: The Best Things To Do

 Jardines de Cecilio Rodriguez

-This garden has some very special guests – peacocks!
+This lush garden was designed by landscape architect Cecilio Rodriguez in the 1920s and is known for its colorful flowers, calm atmosphere, and some very special guests – peacocks!
 It also has a fountain that attracts tons of birds, a lovely sight.

 Address: Plaza de la Independencia, 7, 28001 Madrid, Spain